-The second difference-that for a given $\gamma$ and b' value ANEOS produces a more iron-rich disk than a comparable Tillotson run-appears to be primarily due to differences in the mantle materials used with each of the EOS's.
-The Tillotson mantle material used in CA01 was basalt, with a reference density of $\mathbf{r}o = 2.70 \text{ g/cm}^3$ , while here we have used forsterite/dunite with $\mathbf{r}o = 3.32 \text{ g/cm}^3$ .
-Thus for an assumed 70%-30% rock-iron composition, the ANEOS objects have a relatively thinner mantle and a larger core-to-total radius ratio than the same mass Tillotson object.
-In addition, the Tillotson targets in CA01 were collisionally generated, which produced initial objects that had a hot, very low density outer layer that was treated as intermediate to a solid and a vapor by the Tillotson EOS; this further accentuated the A NEOS vs. Tillotson radius difference.
-In all, the radius of a Tillotson protoearth target or impactor from CA01 was about 30% larger than the same mass ANEOS objects considered here.
-The larger size of the core relative to the mantle for the ANEOS ergs/g, comparable to $E_v$ .
-Also of a similar magnitude is the specific energy difference between an orbit with $a = 1.5R{\oplus}$ and the Earth's surface, ~ 2 x $10^{11}$ ergs/g.
-It is thus not surprising that accounting for the latent heat budget results in a somewhat lower yield of orbiting material for simulations using M-ANEOS than those using Tillotson for similar impact conditions.
+The second difference-that for a given γ and b' value ANEOS produces a more iron-rich disk than a comparable Tillotson run-appears to be primarily due to differences in the mantle materials used with each of the EOS's.
+The Tillotson mantle material used in CA01 was basalt, with a reference density of $\rho_o = 2.70 \text{ g/cm}^3$, while here we have used forsterite/dunite with $\rho_o = 3.32 \text{ g/cm}^3$.
+Thus for an assumed 70-30% rock-iron composition, the ANEOS objects have a relatively thinner mantle and a larger core-to-total radius ratio than the same mass Tillotson object.
+In addition, the Tillotson targets in CA01 were collisionally generated. which produced initial objects that had a hot, very low density outer layer that was treated as intermediate to a solid and a vapor by the Tillotson EOS; this further accentuated the ANEOS vs. Tillotson radius difference.
+In all, the radius of a Tillotson protoearth target or impactor from CA01 was about 30% larger than the same mass ANEOS objects considered here.14 The larger size of the core relative to the mantle for the ANEOS impactors considered here will yield more iron in orbit for the same impact parameter than a Tillotson impactor, since a greater fraction of the iron core can shear past the target with an increasing degree of offset during the initial impact (e.g., Canup et al., 2001).

-$^{14}$ This difference in effective object densities between the M-ANEOS runs here and the CA01 Tillotson runs requires an adjustment in the calculation of b' to allow for direct comparison of the two sets of simulations.
-For impactors considered here will yield more iron in orbit for the same impact parameter than a Tillotson impactor, since a greater fraction of the iron core can shear past the target with an increasing degree of offset during the initial impact (e.g., Canup, Ward & Cameron 2001).
+With both equations of state, the requirements of an appropriately massive and iron-poor disk, together with a planet-disk system with $M_T \sim M{\oplus}$ and $L_F \sim L{\rm EM}$, are best satisfied by impacts with an impact parameter between about 0.7 and 0.75, or for impact angles near 45 degrees.
+The successful impacts with both EOS's also share morphological similarities in the impact dynamics (e.g., Fig. 2 here vs. Fig. 1 of CA01).
+In particular, a common sequence in successful impacts with $\gamma = 0.1$ to 0.15 is:

-With both equations of state, the requirements of an appropriately massive and iron-poor disk, together with a planet-disk system with $M_T \sim M{\oplus}$ and $L_f \sim L{EM}$ , are best satisfied by impacts with an impact parameter between about 0.7 and 0.75, or for impact angles near 45 degrees.
-The successful impacts with both EOS's also share morphological similarities in the impact dynamics (e.g., Figure 2 here vs. Fig. 1 of CA01).
-In particular, a common sequence in successful impacts with $\gamma = 0.1$ to 0.15 is: 1) the portion of the impactor that shears past the target after the initial impact stretches into an elongated arm-like structure, 2) the radially inner portions of the "arm" rotate somewhat ahead of the radially outer portions, providing an opportunity for angular momentum exchange, 3) the inner portions of the impactor arm (which contain the impactor's core) re-coalesce into a quasi-coherent object that then re-impacts the planet, and 4) the outer portions clump and are eventually sheared out during close approaches to the planet, but generally avoid direct secondary re-impacts.
-This sequence also bears similarities to that described by Benz, Slattery & Cameron (1987) for three N = 3000 particle simulations with $\gamma = 0.1$ to 0.15 (their Section 5.1.3).
+- (1) the portion of the impactor that shears past the target after the initial impact stretches into an elongated armlike structure, - (2) the radially inner portions of the "arm" rotate somewhat ahead of the radially outer portions, providing an opportunity for angular momentum exchange, - (3) the inner portions of the impactor arm (which contain the impactor's core) re-coalesce into a quasi-coherent object that then re-impacts the planet, and - (4) the outer portions clump and are eventually sheared out into a disk during close approaches to the planet, but generally avoid direct secondary re-impacts.